 Domain Generation Algorithm (DGA) is a technique that adversary embeds in the malware binary to periodically generate a large number of pseudo-random non-existent domain names for the Command-and-Control (C&C) server.
 The malware then attempts to resolve these generated domain names by sending DNS queries until one of the domains resolves to the IP address of a C&C server.
-DGA generated domain names function as rendezvous points for malware and its C&C server.
-DGA is employed with the purpose of preventing the C&C server from being taken down and blacklisting attempts.
+DGA generated domain names function as rendezvous points for the malware and its C&C server.
+Domain names generated by the DGA is also known as Algorithmically Generated Domains (AGD).
+DGA is employed to prevent the C&C server from being taken down and hinder blacklisting attempts.

-With the knowledge of algorithm (DGA) adversary can also generate exactly the same list of domain names that malware can generate.
-Knowing the seed and algorithm allows the adversary to predict which domain names the infected machines (bot) will attempt to query at a certain date and time, and then the adversary registers one of the domain names expected to be generated by DGA embedded malware in advance.
+Having the DGA algorithm and knowing the DGA seed enables the adversary to predict DGA domains in advance.
+As a result, the adversary can also generate exactly the same list of domain names that malware can generate.
+Knowing the DGA’s seed and algorithm allows the adversary to predict which domain names the infected machines (malware) will attempt to query at a certain date and time, and then the adversary registers one of the domain names expected to be generated by DGA embedded malware in advance.

-Malware generates thousands of candidate C&C domain names per day and query all of them in order to resolve IP address of C&C server.
-Eventually, malware will query the adversary’s newly registered domain name and resolves the IP address of C&C server.
-At that point, malware will start communication with the C&C server and receives commands and updates.
+DGA malware periodically generates a large number of candidate domain names for the C&C server and query all of these algorithmically-generated domains (AGD) in order to resolve the IP address of the C&C server.
+The adversary registers one of those DGA created domain names for the C&C Server in advance using the same algorithm embedded in the malware.
+Eventually, malware queries the adversary’s pre-registered domain name and resolves the IP address of the C&C server.
+Then the malware starts communicating with the C&C server and receives new commands and updates.
+If the malware cannot find the C&C server at its previous domain name, it queries to the next set of DGA generated domain names until it finds one that works.
 Adversary registers the domain name 1 hour prior to an attack and disposes the domain name within 24 hours.

 - Static Seed